 Davenport is a small town located 15

-minutes north of the City of Santa Cruz in Santa Cruz County.
+minutes north of the city of Santa Cruz in Santa Cruz County (check out our article, Davenport – Worth a Stop on California’s Slowcoast).
 Davenport enjoys

 spectacular ocean views, open expanses of land and beautiful redwood